frania2201/Search-Engine/README.md

 https://frania2201.github.io/Search-Engine/

 # DrinkSearch
-This project is a simple app to look for a drinks.
+This app was created for the selection of drinks by names.

 ![Example screenshot](./screenshot.png)